nozhdelov/TaskBatka/README.md

 ## How does it work
 Just spawning a worker process for every task can be very expensive and inefficient (and in some cases impossible).
 This is why instead, `task-batka` spawns a few workers in advance and then brokers the tasks between them until all the tasks are completed.

-So lets say for exampe you have 1000 tasks to run on a 8 core system.
+So lets say for example you have 1000 tasks to run on a 8 core system.
 By default `task-batka` will create a pool of 7 workers and distribute the execution of the task between them in an efficiant way.

 ## Example usage